 Landmarks help assistive technology users orientate themselves within a document, and provide a mechanism to navigate documents.
 The idea behind them is to mark up a page so that people with disabilities can know the purpose of the sections and find them easily.
 Landmarks provide what people are actually trying to find out, where is the main content?
 Where is the navigation? etcetera.
 These are the things that people really need to identify and interact with (and sighted people can identify at a glance and act upon at will).
 Landmarks are a great thing to add to a site.

-ARIA Provides Accessibility Supported, Programmatically Determinable Landmarks for I.E.
+ARIA Provides Accessibility Supported, Programmatically Determinable Landmarks for Old Browsers

 Please note that

-<nav>, and HTML5 features are not fully supported in Internet Explorer (I.E.).
+<nav>, and HTML5 features are not fully supported in old browsers such as Internet Explorer (I.E.).

 Numerous assistive technologies and I.E. can make use of a similar